-Eastern North American monarchs travel to the same locations in Mexico each year to spend the winter.
-These overwintering sites are being threatened by forest degradation due to legal and illegal logging, land conversion for farming, and climate change that may negatively affect oyamel fir stands.
+Each year, monarchs east of the Rocky Mountains from as far north as Ontario, Canada, migrate south to the same overwintering sites along central Mexico's Transvolcanic Range.
+The stands of oyamel fir where monarchs roost are being threatened by forest degradation due to legal and illegal logging, land conversion for farming, and climate change that may negatively affect the oyamel firs.
 The degradation of these sites can have very harmful effects on overwintering monarch populations.
 The oyamel fir stands serve as both a blanket and umbrella during the winter, protecting monarchs from extreme cold temperatures and precipitation.
 The encroachment of logging near overwintering sites and forest degradation from other causes can alter the microclimate there which may increase monarch mortality.

 While many government policies promote sustainable forest management and ban most logging in the areas in which monarchs overwinter in Mexico, these regulations and incentives have not been 100% effective.
 While illegal logging accounts for much of the forest loss in the Monarch Butterfly Biosphere Reserve, a smaller number of trees are still removed by authorized extraction or by individuals cutting down trees for firewood or building houses.

 Subsistence-farming activities may also impact oyamel fir forests and the monarchs that overwinter there.
 With the diversion of water for human use, monarchs may be forced to travel further in search of water, which may deplete their lipid reserves more quickly.
 Oyamel fir stands may also be threatened by the impending effects of climate change.
 Recent climate change models suggest that these forests may be exposed higher stress from heat and drought which may cause them to be more vulnerable to insects and disease.
 Some level of forest and overwintering habitat degradation may also be caused by unregulated tourism in the monarch overwintering areas.